 - Personal Statement

 The personal statement is your opportunity to explain why you are interested in a particular research project, and to highlight the skills and abilities that you may contribute to the project in return.
-Take some time to think about the project, as well as to look into the research conducted by the faculty member to demonstrate your seriousness.
+One page single spaced maximum

 You are encouraged to utilize the resume writing resources available through the Career Center.